Thaddeus-Maximus/mapt/README.md

 - Search pins by content (eventually)
 - "Enter" an area
 - "Leave" an area (back up a recursion)
+- CRUD types
+  - This could have nasty propogations onto pins
 - CRUD areas
   - Note that changing the picture/layout of an area should prompt something to be done about the pins
 - CRUD pins
   - Placing the pin on the appropriate area will require some UX thought

+# Delightful things we could do
+- Directory TV in lobby
+- Report problems